cll24/MB_DDPG/README.md

 # MB_DDPG
-This repo concludes data DB_DDPG experiment
+This repo concludes data MB_DDPG experiment

 mature_edges.csv and mature_users.csv is the initial geographical information of edge servers and users.